Iaio99/EasyPDFMerger/README.md

 # EasyPDFMerger
-An script to merge pdf easily
+A script to merge pdf easily

 # Next Features